 Application Monitoring Tools

 By watching replays of your users’ sessions you learn more about how your users use your app and which route they take through it.
 You’ll notice how much time the users spend on every screen and where your users drop off your app.
 You’ll find out if there are any technical problems like errors while the users are trying to create an account after the onboarding process.
+It is the ultimate mobile application monitoring tool.

 For your onboarding process, you learn how your users use your app and where you should focus during your onboarding process.